TeskaLabs/seacat-auth/docs/integrations/elk.md

 ## Nginx configuration

 The minimal configuration requires the following three locations to be defined in nginx:

-- **Client site location:** Protected public location with client content (e.g. Kibana app) .
+- **Client site location:** Protected public location with Kibana web app.
 - **Client introspection:** Internal endpoint used by the nginx `auth_request` directive.
 - **Client cookie entry point:** Public endpoint which dispenses the Seacat client cookie at the end of a successful authorization flow.

 ### Client site location